HelloWorld-1017/HelloWorld-1017.github.io/_posts/python/python crash course/2024-08-24-Python-Unit-Test-and-Test-Case.md

 last_modified_at: 2024-08-24 21:51:18 +0800
 ---

-This post is a record made while learning Chapter 11 “Testing Your Code” in Eric Matthes’s book, Python Crash Course.[^1] {: .notice--primary}
+This post is a record made while learning Chapter 11 “Testing Your Code” in Eric Matthes’s book, *Python Crash Course*.[^1] {: .notice--primary}

 # Test a function